ManuelECdev/UdaProject4/README.md

 * run_kubernetes.sh

-This script is for depploying the app in a kubernetes cluster locally.
+This script is for deploying the app in a kubernetes cluster locally.

 * requirements.txt

-This file is for defining the required dependecies.
+This file is for defining the required dependencies.

 * .circleci/config.yml